OC-LA Mobile Surgery

 www.oclamobilesurgery.com

-The American Board of Veterinary Practitioners (ABVP) is a veterinary specialty organization recognized by the American Veterinary Medical Association (AVMA).
-Established in 1978, ABVP aims to advance excellence in species-specialized veterinary practice by certifying veterinarians who demonstrate exceptional knowledge, skill, and competency in clinical practice.
-Veterinarians certified by ABVP, known as Diplomats (DABVP), undergo a rigorous process involving advanced training, case reports, and a comprehensive examination to achieve certification in one or more of ABVP’s 12 Recognized Veterinary Specialties (RVS):
+The American Board of Veterinary Practitioners (ABVP) is a specialty organization accredited by the American Veterinary Medical Association (AVMA).
+Founded in 1978, it promotes excellence in species-specific veterinary care by certifying veterinarians who exhibit superior expertise, skills, and clinical competence.
+Certified veterinarians, called Diplomates (DABVP), must complete an intensive process that includes advanced training, detailed case reports, and a demanding examination.
+Certification is available in one or more of ABVP’s 12 Recognized Veterinary Specialties (RVS):

 • Avian Practice